rafaqz/DimensionalData.jl/README.md

 Some properties of DimensionalData.jl objects:
 - broadcasting and most Base methods maintain and sync dimension context.
-- comprehensive plot recipes for Plots.jl.
+- comprehensive plot recipes for both Plots.jl and Makie.jl.
 - a Tables.jl interface with `DimTable`
 - multi-layered `DimStack`s that can be indexed together, and have base methods applied to all layers.